zachmccormick/grape-swagger/openapi_spec/ComponentsObject.md

 **Auto-Generated (✅):**
 - `schemas`: Automatically created from `Grape::Entity` definitions and inline schemas
 - `securitySchemes`: Automatically created from `security_definitions` configuration
+- `parameters`: Automatically created from `ReusableParameter` subclasses (see [ReusableComponents.md](ReusableComponents.md))
+- `responses`: Automatically created from `ReusableResponse` subclasses (see [ReusableComponents.md](ReusableComponents.md))
+- `headers`: Automatically created from `ReusableHeader` subclasses (see [ReusableComponents.md](ReusableComponents.md))

 **Manual Only (❌):**
-- All other component types must be manually added to the OpenAPI document
+- `examples`, `requestBodies`, `links`, `callbacks`, `pathItems` must be manually added to the OpenAPI document
 - grape-swagger does not automatically extract and deduplicate these from endpoint definitions
 - You can add them by modifying the generated OpenAPI document or extending grape-swagger

 **Note:** While grape-swagger can accept and pass through manually-added components, it does not automatically generate or reference them.
 The "Auto-Generated" column indicates whether grape-swagger will populate these components automatically from your API definitions.

+### Reusable Components DSL

+grape-swagger provides a DSL for defining reusable parameters, responses, and headers using Ruby classes that auto-register on load.
+These classes follow a similar pattern to `Grape::Entity` and use Ruby's `inherited` hook to automatically register themselves in the components registry.

+See [ReusableComponents.md](ReusableComponents.md) for complete documentation and examples.

 ## Usage